William Gloag, Lord Kincairney

 William Ellis Gloag, Lord Kincairney (7 February 1828 – 8 October 1909) was a Scottish judge.

 Life

-Born in Perth on 7 February 1828, he was son of William Gloag, a banker in Perth, by his wife Jessie, daughter of John Burn, writer to the Signet of Edinburgh.
+Gloag was born in Perth on 7 February 1828 to Jessie (née Burn), daughter of John Burn, Writer to the Signet, and William Gloag, a banker in Perth.
 Paton James Gloag the theologian writer and Moderator of the General Assembly of the Church of Scotland in 1889, was his eldest brother, and his eldest sister was Jessie Burn Gloag, who founded a ragged school in Perth.

-Educated at Perth grammar school and Edinburgh University, Gloag passed on 25 December 1853 to the Scottish bar, where he enjoyed a fair practice.
-A Conservative in politics, he was not offered promotion till 1874, when he was appointed advocate depute on the formation of Disraeli's second ministry.
+Gloat was educated at Perth grammar school and the University of Edinburgh.
+He passed the Scottish bar on 25 December 1853, where he enjoyed a fair practice.
+A Conservative in politics, he was not offered promotion until 1874, when he was appointed advocate depute on the formation of Disraeli's second ministry.

-In 1877 Gloag became sheriff of Stirling and Dumbarton, and in 1885 of Perthshire.
-In 1889 he was raised to the bench, when he took the title of Lord Kincairney.
+In 1877, Gloag became Sheriff of Stirling and Dumbarton, and in 1885 Sheriff of Perthshire.
+In 1889, he was raised to the bench, when he took the title of Lord Kincairney.